shilgam/tg-reposter/workflow_state.md

 _Last updated: 2025-07-03_

 ## State
-Phase: VALIDATE
+Phase: ANALYZE
-Status: COMPLETED
+Status: READY
-CurrentItem: 14
+CurrentItem: 15

 ## Plan
 <!-- The AI fills this in during the BLUEPRINT phase -->